akshatjaipuria/Mask-and-Depth-Prediction/data/README.md

 ## Size and Speed Management
 To keep the size of the dataset small, the images were saved in JPG format rather than PNG.
 Wherever possible, the channels were kept 1 insted of 3.
 Also, while creating fg_bg and fg_bg_mask, the images were saved with quality as 65% to keep the file size low.

-To achive a good speed while creating data, instead of reading images again and again while creating fg_bg, the copies were made whenever required in the code itself to save read operatin and thus time.
+To achive a good speed while creating data, instead of reading images again and again while creating fg_bg, the copies were made whenever required in the code itself to save read operation and thus time.
 Copies of fg amd bg were made on the go.
+Further improvements in the speed could have been done by further reducing the read operations by storing all 100 bg and 100 fg in the code itself.